THE BENEFITS OF A RAFFLES AMERICAN SCHOOL DIPLOMA

 RAS is an official SAT testing site and offers both PSAT and SAT testing.
 RAS students take the practice SAT (PSAT) in October of their Grade 10 year.
 The SAT is offered four times per year in October, November, December and March.
 Grade 11 students are encouraged to take the SAT at least once.
 Grade 12 students can retake the SAT at least once more before making applications to a college or university.
 In addition to being a testing site, RAS offers SAT exam prep to our secondary students.

 ADVANCED PLACEMENT (AP)

-RAS currently offers 11 Advanced Placement Courses – AP Biology, AP Chemistry, AP Physics, AP Calculus, AP Statistics, AP Economics, AP Language and Composition, Ap Human Geography, AP World History and AP Mandarin.
+RAS currently offers 13 Advanced Placement Courses – AP Art and Design, AP Biology, AP Chemistry, AP Physics, AP Calculus, AP Statistics, AP Economics, AP Language and Composition, AP Literature and Composition, Ap Human Geography, AP World History and AP Mandarin.
 AP courses are college-level content courses that provide secondary students with the knowledge, critical thinking skills and independent study experience that they will need to be successful at University.
 Each AP course ends with an external exam set by the College Board.
 If a student receives a grade of 3 – 5, they may receive college credit at the college or university they attend.